Kartoffel/NewMessage/README.md

     pip install -r requirements.txt

 To install the dependencies.
+Please note that you will also need `notify2` if you would like to have desktop notifications (Linux only).

 You then need to configure copy the `config.json.template` file to `config.json` and update it with the api keys and settings you want.

 ### Reddit
 Log into your account and go to: https://www.reddit.com/prefs/apps/.
 Click "create another app", pick a name and description, and set the redirect url to something like `http://localhost:8080`.